-Build the credentials you need for a career as a drug and alcohol counselor.
+Build the credentials you need for a career as a drug and alcohol counselor

 With an addictions counseling certificate from Monroe Community College, you can fulfill state requirements for a Credentialed Alcohol & Substance Abuse Counselor-in-Training (CASAC-T) license.
 This is the first step toward earning a full CASAC, which qualifies you for employment as a substance abuse counselor in New York State.

-Designed for students who already hold a bachelor's or master's degree in a field related to addictions counseling (such as social work), MCC's addiction counseling certificate offers specialized training.
+Designed for students who already hold an associate, bachelor’s or master’s degree in a field related to addictions counseling (such as social work), MCC's addiction counseling certificate offers specialized training.
 This 18-month program includes an addictions counseling internship that provides you with 300 hours of practical, supervised field experience.
 And you'll develop practical skills such as:

 - Intake screening

 - Case management

 MCC's Addictions Counseling Certificate is the First Step Toward a CASAC License